ejkaplan/MUC-Exercises/eye-typing.md

 <img src="images/qwerty.png" width="500">
 <img src="images/qwerty_flipped.png" width="500">
 2. Decide who will be the typist and who will be the guesser.
 Roles will switch at the end of the round.
-3. The typist will “type” words with their eyes using the keyboard opened up on their screen.
-The guesser will guess which word the typist is looking at using the flipped qwerty keyboard to make it easier, and much like in Activity 1, if the guesser guesses correctly the typist moves to the next letter, and if they guess incorrectly, the typist should blink and the guesser should tally this and guess again.
+3. The typist will “type” words with their eyes using the keyboard opened up on their screen, indicating when they start with an exaggerated blink.
+The guesser will guess which word the typist is looking at using the flipped qwerty keyboard to make it easier, and much like in Activity 1, if the guesser guesses correctly the typist moves to the next letter, and if they guess incorrectly, the typist should blink exaggeratedly and the guesser should tally this and guess again.
 At the end of two minutes the guesser should calculate their words per minute and their accuracy and indicate it in the qualtrics.
 Also, complete the NASA TLX form on the qualtrics.
 4. Swap roles and repeat.

 ### Qualtrics Questions